Remote Work: Reporters Wanted for SwitSalone | SwitSalone

 How to Apply:

-Please submit your resume, writing samples, and a cover letter outlining your qualifications and interest in the position to frankvin@vrcmarketing.com or click on this link.
+Please submit your resume, writing samples, and a cover letter outlining your qualifications and interest in the position to this link.
 Additionally, feel free to provide any relevant multimedia samples or links to your portfolio, if available.

 Deadline: Rolling until positions are filled